albertodev01/fraction/README.md

 final div = f1 / f2; // -> 5/7 / 1/5
 ```

-There are a lot of methods you can use to get info about a fraction instance:
+The `Fraction` type has a wide API with the most common operations you'd expect to make on a fraction:

 ```dart
 Fraction(10, 2).toDouble();  // 5.0